lawrencegoodwyn/Elections-Analysis/README.md

-# Election analysis
+# Election Analysis
 ## Project Overview

-A Colorado Board of Elections has given yout the task of auditing the results of a recent local congressional election.
-The tasks were
-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who recieved votes.
-3. Calculate the total number of votes each candidate recieved.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on the popular vote.
-6. Count the number of votes per county
-7. Calculate the percentage of county votes
-8. Determine county with greatest number of votes and percentage of congressional race won.
+This repo takes a glimpse at a Colorado Board of Elections' recent local congressional election.The repo includes a look at the total # of votes, the total counts of candidates who received votes, their respective percentages of votes, a determination of winner based on the popular vote; and county vote measures, including, the number of votes per county, the percentage of votes per county, and the county with the greatest number of votes and percentage of the congressional race won.

 <img width="298" alt="Screen Shot 2021-09-19 at 8 01 55 PM" src="https://user-images.githubusercontent.com/89168119/133947545-762bd03a-9c5e-4d6d-a2c7-ed0f8614c557.png">